1. Home

 The following upgrade procedures can be performed without an internet connection on the ClusterControl node.

-1) Download the latest version of ClusterControl related RPM packages from Severalnines download site and Severalnines Repository.
-There are a number of packages you need to download as explained below:
+1) Download the latest version of ClusterControl-related RPM packages from the Severalnines download site and the Severalnines Repository.
+There are some packages you need to download as explained below:

 • clustercontrol – ClusterControl UI